Olya-M/covid-epigenetic-age/README.md

 CpGs are DNA regions that are commonly methylated - that is, they often have an extra carbon atom with three hydrogen atoms added on to them.
 This can serve as a way for different cells to block the expression of certain genes.
 The way different CpGs are methylated seems to have a strong correlation with age, and epigenetic "clocks" can be used to predict a person's epigenetic (or biological) age.
 Notably, the biological age of persons that are healthier than average tends to be lower than their chronological age, and vice-versa.
 Accelerated biological age can also indicate a [higher risk for age-related diseases](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6520108/).
 While a [recent study](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8431654/) found no link between COVID-19 severity and epigenetic age acceleration, there was [another study](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8013321/) that did find a link.
 Furthermore, neither study separated the samples by demographics, which was something that I wanted to look into.

 ## The data
 The dataset used in this project is [GSE16702](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE167202).
-GSE16702 is a methylation profiling by array dataset with Illuminaa EPIC probes and custom probes.
+GSE16702 is a methylation profiling by array dataset with Illumina EPIC probes and custom probes.
 It contains blood methylation data for:
 * 296 COVID-19-negative patients
 * 164 COVID-19-positive patients
 * 65 patients with a non-COVID-19 respiratory infection

 ### Preprocessing

-I did the preprocessing with R. While the model that I used, AltumAge, instructs normalizing methylation data with the [beta-mixture quantile (BMIQ) normalization method from Steve Horvath](https://horvath.genetics.ucla.edu/html/dnamage/), I first tried running the available already normalized dataset, which was normalized with normal-exponential out-of-band through AltumAge.
+I did the preprocessing with R. While the model that I used, AltumAge, recommends normalizing methylation data using the [beta-mixture quantile (BMIQ) normalization method from Steve Horvath](https://horvath.genetics.ucla.edu/html/dnamage/), I first tried running the available already normalized dataset, which was normalized with normal-exponential out-of-band through AltumAge.
 This led to non-existent epigenetic age correlation with chronological age (see the below image).
 Re-normalizing the already normalized dataset did not work, either.

 ![ages0](https://user-images.githubusercontent.com/68296887/137123991-8963421f-7ef8-4c14-8bcf-a0ddb932e183.png)